krzychu124/CS-AdvancedVehicleOptions/README.md

 - Issue on load: Still error messages when opening an existing savegame (one time only due to exception on loading values)
 - Added new vehicle categories for new DLC Sunset Harbor
+- Compatibility towards More Vehicles, no more cargo train issues

 # CS-AdvancedVehicleOptions